PeFerreira98/ISEP.Master.ODSOFT_2018/odsoft/exercise2/report.md

 After around 10 successful builds the average build time for this parallel pipeline was:

-    5min 32s
+    4min 13s (253s)

 ## Conclusion

-Having used the environment that was refered in the beginning of this documment all the obtain values are valid for a fair comparison of both pipelines' performance.
+Having used the environment that was refered in the beginning of this documment all the obtain values are valid for a fair comparison of both pipelines' performances.
-Based on the average build times we got (5min 32s for parallel and Xmin XXs for the sequential, ) we can safely say that XXXX is better regarding the performance.
+Based on the average build times we got (4min 21s for parallel and 6min 12s for the sequential, ) we can safely say that Jenkinsfile Parallel Build is better regarding the performance, by nearly a 32% margin.